 Human Rights in Prison

-IPRT is committed to ensuring that the rights of prisoners are respected, and that Irish penal policy is based on the implementation of international human rights standards.
+IPRT is committed to ensuring that the rights of prisoners are respected and that Irish penal policy is based on the implementation of international human rights standards.
+This section also includes information on solitary confinement.

 Imprisonment itself causes a number of serious social harms, and therefore should only be used sparingly at the point of sentencing.
 We believe that greater transparency in sentencing can be achieved as well as better coordination between sentencing authorities and other agencies on the penal system.